jdalrymple/gitbeaker/README.md

 ## Docs

 Although there are the official docs for the API, below are some additional docs for this node package!
 Would eventually like to document everything, but there is quite a bit to document.
-PR's are welcome! :sun-glasses:
+PR's are welcome! 😎

 * [Projects](https://github.com/jdalrymple/node-gitlab-api/blob/master/docs/projects.md)
 * [Groups](https://github.com/jdalrymple/node-gitlab-api/blob/master/docs/groups.md)